albloomofficial/Berlin/README.md

 ### berlin_staats.py and berlin_image.py:
 These are our python scripts.
 Techincally, these do everything.
-After Berlin_Scraper called pipenv to set up our project it will first run berlin_staats and then berlin_image.
+After Berlin_Scraper calls pipenv to set up our project it will first run berlin_staats and then berlin_image.

 berlin_staats first looks through the database for relevant newspapers and links to their image files and writes them to a csv file.